F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 f1_score(y_true, y_pred_class)

-It is important to remember that F1 score is calculated from Precision and Recall which, in turn, are calculated on the predicted classes (not prediction scores).
+It is important to remember that the F1 score is calculated from precision and recall, which, in turn, are calculated from the predicted classes (not prediction scores).

 How should we choose an optimal threshold?
-Let’s plot F1 score over all possible thresholds:
+Let’s plot the F1 score over all possible thresholds:

 We can adjust the threshold to optimize the F1 score.
-Notice that for both precision and recall you could get perfect scores by increasing or decreasing the threshold.
-Good thing is, you can find a sweet spot for F1 score.
+Notice that for both precision and recall, you could get perfect scores by increasing or decreasing the threshold.
+The good thing is that you can find a sweet spot for F1 scores.
 As you can see, getting the threshold just right can actually improve your score from 0.8077->0.8121.

 When should you use it?